population-research/uganda-covid/paper/uganda_covid_wber_revisions.md

 likelihood of net borrowing, presumably as a coping mechanism after the first lockdown [@Mahmud2023].

-Using the Food and Agriculture Organization's (FAO) eight-question food insecurity experience scale to measure food insecurity, we find that food insecurity significantly increased during the lockdowns.
+We find that food insecurity significantly increased during the lockdowns.
 The point estimates are significant, with an increase of 25 percentage points for any food insecurity during the first lockdown compared to the period with no lockdowns.
 Even more concerningly, the two worst forms of food insecurity, skipping meals and going without eating the whole day,